Mitchell College of Business: International Business in Australia

 Students not currently enrolled at USA must make application to the University of South Alabama prior to enrolling in this program.
 This course is part of the USA spring schedule of courses.

-The cost of the MCOB International Business in Asia Pacific Winter 2018 study abroad program is TBA.
-USA Study Abroad scholarships are available to all student participants who submit an application and meet minimum program requirements.
-Students who apply and commit to the program before July 9th will receive a $500 award from the Office of International Education if they meet program requirements and complete a USA Study Abroad Scholarship application in Jagspot.
+The cost of the MCOB International Business in Asia Pacific Winter 2018 study abroad program is $3,899.
+USA Study Abroad scholarships are available to all USA student participants who submit an application and meet minimum program requirements.
+USA students who apply and commit to the program before July 9th will receive a $500 award from the Office of International Education if they meet program requirements and complete a USA Study Abroad Scholarship application in Jagspot.
+THIS IS THE OIE STUDY ABROAD SCHOLARSHIP THROUGH JAGSPOT.

 Program cost includes all accommodations, daily breakfasts, 5 lunches, ground transportation and airport transfers, Wi-Fi at accommodations and in classroom/meeting spaces, all program related visits, international program fees, and international health insurance and international emergency assistance.
 Tuition for three (3) credit hours will be billed separately upon registration for the spring course.